CEI-lab/ece3400-2017/README.md

 ## Team Composition

 The teams will be composed by the TA's and lecturer without exception.

-These will be dependent on lab-time sign-ups, student skillsets and personalities.
+Teams will be dependent on lab-time sign-up, student skillsets, and personalities.
 Before midnight August 28th please fill out these Google forms such that the teams can be formed immediately.

-All labs are divided into two sub-labs; to ensure a good mix, it is required that you keep switching partners for the different labs.
+All labs are divided into two sub-labs.
+To ensure a good mix, it is required that you keep switching partners for the different labs.
 For example, if student A-F is a team; lab 1 should be solved by A-B-C and D-E-F; lab 2 by A-C-D and B-E-F; lab 3 by A-D-E and B-C-F; and lab 4 by A-E-F and B-C-D.

+We will host internal team evaluations.
+We will practice constructive critiscism.
+Receiving and giving profesional feedback may be uncomfortable at first, but it is a skill that will help you in any future career.

 ## Grades